Brownymister/go-imgtext/README.md

 # go-imgtext
-Go package for adding Text to an Image
+Simple Go package for adding Text to an Image